26 Feb The Best Way to Control Access to your Corporate Office

 Securing internal stair cases

 Unsecured internal staircases can also pose problems for businesses that want to restrict access between different floors they occupy so project teams can’t wander into other teams’ areas.
 This can be important for accountancy companies and others that need to secure areas for client confidentiality and legislative compliance.
-Accountants need to be able to feel secure in all aspects of their work involving clients, keeping order will help their job and the people they work for.
-This is where websites such as File Centre DMS will come in useful.
-This will make sure documentation is safeguarded and will save on time and manpower by using resources such as this.

 A popular means of securing access to and from internal stairwells is a tandem SwingGate.
 Gates of this kind open for a set amount of time (6 to 10 seconds typically) when somebody swipes their access card.
 During that time any amount of people can pass without the need to swipe their own access card.